MrDaveKnight/BashVaultAgent/README.md

 BashiVA was built specifically to support AIX, and to be simple and easily customizable.
-It was built in accordance with the UNIX Philosopy and stands on the shoulders of giants, namely - curl, awk, sed, diff, cp, mv & rm.
+It was built in accordance with the UNIX Philosopy and stands on the shoulders of giants, namely - curl, awk, sed, diff, openssl, cp, mv & rm.

 It has been tested on AIX (7.1, 7.2), Linux and MacOS.